kester-ng/CS3219-Assignment-1/README.md

 4. Type `localhost` or `localhost:80` (same thing) to launch default route.
 You should see a webpage with `ASSIGNMENT 1 DEFAULT ROUTE`.
 5. Type `localhost/alternate` for the alternative route.
 You should see a webpage with `ASSIGNMENT 1 ALTERNATE ROUTE`.
 6. Nginx reverse_proxy uses port 80!
+7. The reverse proxy configurations is at `nginx.conf`.
+Please take a look!

 ## Closing the server and removing container